-- 62. It can take victims years to discover such identity theft and fraud.
-This gives criminals plenty of time to sell the PII far and wide. - 63.
-One way that criminals profit from stolen PII is by creating comprehensive dossiers on individuals called "Fullz" packages.
+- 60. One way that criminals profit from stolen PII is by creating comprehensive dossiers on individuals called "Fullz" packages.
 These dossiers are both shockingly accurate and comprehensive.
-Criminals create them by cross-referencing and combining two sources of data-first the stolen PII, and second, unregulated data found elsewhere on the internet (like phone numbers, emails, addresses, etc.). - 64.
-The development of "Fullz" packages means that the PII exposed in the Data Breach can easily be linked to data of Plaintiff and the Class that is available on the internet. - 65.
+Criminals create them by cross-referencing and combining two sources of data-first the stolen PII, and second, unregulated data found elsewhere on the internet (like phone numbers, emails, addresses, etc.). - 61.
+The development of "Fullz" packages means that the PII exposed in the Data Breach can easily be linked to data of Plaintiff and the Class that is available on the internet. - 62.
 In other words, even if certain information such as emails, phone numbers, or credit card numbers may not be included in the PII stolen by the cyber-criminals in the Data Breach, criminals can easily create a Fullz package and sell it at a higher price to unscrupulous operators and criminals (such as illegal and scam telemarketers) over and over.
-That is exactly what is happening to Plaintiff and Class members, and it is reasonable for any trier of fact, including this Court or a jury, to find that Plaintiff and other Class members' stolen PII is being misused, and that such misuse is fairly traceable to the Data Breach. - 66.
+That is exactly what is happening to Plaintiff and Class members, and it is reasonable for any trier of fact, including this Court or a jury, to find that Plaintiff and other Class members' stolen PII is being misused, and that such misuse is fairly traceable to the Data Breach. - 63.
 Defendant disclosed the PII of Plaintiff and Class members for criminals to use in the conduct of criminal activity.
-Specifically, Defendant opened regain access to their data quickly."15 up, disclosed, and exposed the PII of Plaintiff and Class members to people engaged in disruptive and unlawful business practices and tactics, including online account hacking, unauthorized use of financial accounts, and fraudulent attempts to open unauthorized financial accounts (i.e., identity fraud), all using the stolen PII.
+Specifically, Defendant opened up, disclosed, and exposed the PII of Plaintiff and Class members to people engaged in disruptive and unlawful business practices and tactics, including online account hacking, unauthorized use of financial accounts, and fraudulent attempts to open unauthorized financial accounts (i.e., identity fraud), all using the stolen PII.

-Defendant's failure to promptly and properly notify Plaintiff and Class 67. members of the Data Breach exacerbated Plaintiff and Class members' injury by depriving them of the earliest ability to take appropriate measures to protect their PII and take other necessary steps to mitigate the harm caused by the Data Breach.
+64. Defendant's failure to promptly and properly notify Plaintiff and Class members of the Data Breach exacerbated Plaintiff and Class members' injury by depriving them of the earliest ability to take appropriate measures to protect their PII and take other necessary steps to mitigate the harm caused by the Data Breach.